nau/scalus/README.md

 - There are a couple of simple validators that can be used for real.
 - The PubKey validator is 138 bytes long!
 It's 14x smaller than the 1992 bytes long PlutusTx version!
 - Scala compiler plugin to convert Scala code to UPLC
+- All the Plutus builtins are implemented
+- You can write Plutus V1 and V2 scripts

 ## Comparison to PlutusTx, Aiken, Plutarch